-Table A1 reference Threats to "Physical manipulation of systems to enable an attack" Ref Mitigation 32.1 Manipulation of OEM hardware, e.g. unauthorised hardware added to a vehicle to enable "man-in-the-middle" attack M9 Measures to prevent and detect unauthorized access shall be employed enable an attack" are listed in Table B8.
+Table A1 reference Threats to "Physical manipulation of systems to enable an attack" Ref Mitigation 32.1 Manipulation of OEM hardware, e.g. unauthorised hardware added to a vehicle to enable "man-in-the-middle" attack M9 Measures to prevent and detect unauthorized access shall be employed

-Part C. Mitigations to the threats outside of vehicles
+Part C Mitigations to the threats outside of vehicles

-Mitigations for "Back-end servers"
+1. Mitigations for "Back-end servers"